amit-upadhyay-IT/haunted-crawler/README.md

 **TODO**:
 - The program won't work properly if there is a referenced url and it contains a '.' in it's path (as it will ignore the next calls if not matched with `match_type`).
 I should explicitly check and ignore the apt extensions.
+- The downloading and crawing are working synchronously, make them async.